VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Integration/Advanced/AccessibleDescription/SensorySystem.md

    }
 }

-*Taxonomically* creatures are differentiated by their **evolutionary development**: for example, humans and cats are of one biological class - **mammals** -- because these species are similar in their development.
+*Taxonomically* creatures are differentiated by their **evolutionary development**: for example, humans and cats are of one biological class -- **mammals** -- because these species are similar in their development.

 Members of a particular **biological class** are capable of developing the same kinds of **cells** for particular **receptive organs**.
-Even though humans and cats perceive the reality drastically differently, their perceptions have the same underlayment -- but implementation is different.
+Even though **humans** and **cats** perceive the reality drastically differently, their perceptions have **the same underlayment** -- but *implementation* is different.
+@Image(source: placeholder-image, alt: "")

-The situation is different for species of other classes, those with different sets of sensory organs.
+The situation is different for species of *other* classes, those with different kinds of **receptive cells**, and, therefore, **sensory organs**.

-For examples, insects are able to sense humidity by a completely different perception than humans.
+For examples, **insects** are able to **sense humidity** by a completely different perception than humans.
 Humans decide whether they are wet or not based on the feeling of temperature difference between their skin and the environment.
-Insects just feel wetness by hygroreceptors - specific sensory cells.
+Insects *just* feel wetness -- by *hygroreceptors* - specific **sensory cells**.
-@Image(source: butterfly, alt: "")
+@Image(source: butterfly, alt: "") {
+    It knows it is wet
+}

-To conclude, levels of perception of a particular sense differ from a specie to specie.
-Dogs smell in a range thousands times wider than cats and moles are nearly completely blind, but as mammals they all are able to see, hear, touch, smell and taste -- just to different degrees.
+It is not required to be of a different specie to have different cognitive model of the world: *levels* of perception of a particular sense differ from a specie to specie.
+Dogs smell in a range thousands times wider than cats and moles are nearly completely blind, but as mammals they **all are able to see, hear, touch, smell and taste -- just to different degrees**.

 @Image(source: color-blindness, alt: "")

-## Sensory Organs Impairments
+## Sensory organs impairments
 Now we know that **perceiving the world differently is natural** and based on the **capabilities** of one's **sensory system**.
 But what about difference unrelated to **biological diversity**?
 Why members of the **exact same species** may perceive the world *so* differently?

 @Image(source: vision-loss, alt: "")

-### Congenital Impairments
+### Congenital impairments
 It is possible to be born with a sensory system capabilities different from what is considered **typic** for the species as a result of **disfunction of receptive cells** due to *prenatal* pathologies.
 Such **sensory impairments** obtained *before* birth are called **congenital**.

-@Image(source: newborn-albino, alt: "")
+@Image(source: newborn-albino, alt: "") {
+    Albinism often comes with **congenital visual disability** }

-### Obtained Impairments
+### Obtained impairments
 Being born with **fully functional sensory system does not guarantee the integrity of perception forever**.
-Typical perception may be changed temporary or permanently during the life as a result of changes within the receptive or processing organs.
+Typical perception may be adjusted **temporary** or **permanently** during the life as a result of **changes within the receptive or processing organs**.

 @Image(source: eye-injury, alt: "") {
-    An injured eye is a difunctional sensory organ thus affect the visual perception of a person }
+    An injured eye is a **dysfunctional sensory organ** }

 @Image(source: magnifying-glass, alt: "") {
-    It is natural for people to hear less in a narrower range of frequencies and experience vision loss from a particular age }
+    It is natural for people to experience **vision loss** from **aging-related degradation of sensory organs** }

 ## What To Do With All This Information